 This post may include affiliate links.
 Thank you for your support.

 The flavor is amazing, but honestly, the best part of this old bay recipe is the versatility.
 This Old Bay seasoning mix knows no bounds!
-Whether you’re using it to season shrimp, seafood, chicken, vegetables, or even popcorn, the flavor possibilities are endless.
+Whether you’re using it when cooking crab legs, to seasoning seafood bisque soup recipes, crabmeat sandwich recipes, chicken, vegetables, or even popcorn, the flavor possibilities are endless.
 So, why settle for store-bought when you can easily create your own DIY Old Bay Seasoning copycat and take your cooking to the next level?
 As Nike says, Just Do It!

 Aside from being the best first mate you could ever ask for in the kitchen, this homemade Old Bay seasoning substitute recipe is also: